stephenrkeller/PBIO381_srkeller_labnotebook/tutorials/Tutorials_PopGenomics3.md

-Let's also calculate Wright's Fst between H and S groups, which standardizes allele frequency difference based on the mean within groups.
+Let's also calculate Wright's Fst between H and S groups, which standardizes allele frequency differences based on the mean frequencies within groups.

 **Fst between Healthy and Sick individuals:**